humangeo/leaflet-dvf/README.md

 	* CoxcombChartMarker
 	* RadialMeterMarker
 	* StackedRegularPolygonMarker - a variation on the bar chart
+	* SparklineMarker - graph-based markers for illustrating time series and other x, y data in a geospatial context (Coming soon)

 Functions for easily mapping data properties to Leaflet style values: